ady-bhai/agent-ID-poc-SG/README.md

 - **Alan Chan's** foundational work on IDs for AI systems and infrastructure for AI agents (GovAI)
 - **Singapore's MGF** for Agentic AI (IMDA, Jan 2026)

-The demo was presented to Singapore AISI stakeholders in March 2026 and is being used to inform ongoing discussions about agent identity infrastructure.
+The demo was presented to inernal stakeholders for SASH.
+It is being used to inform ongoing discussions about agent identity infrastructure It was referenced during a GovTech meeting and will be shown to AISI stakeholders in early April 2026.

-### What this is

-A visual, interactive proof of concept.
-It demonstrates *why* composite agent identity matters by making the consequences of missing identity sections legible.
-It is not a production implementation, a protocol specification, or a cryptographic library.

-### What this is not

-- Not a finished product — it's a proof that the design space is tractable
-- Not a substitute for the written research — it operationalizes it
-- Does not solve adoption, domain prioritization, or the political economy of standards-setting

 ---